So I'm standing in the middle of our VBS disaster last summer and everything that could go wrong is going wrong.

 That's when Sarah walks up and goes "You look like you're about to lose it.
 What can I do to help?"

-Turned out Sarah had been watching me run around like headless chicken for twenty minutes while obvious solutions were right there.
+Turned out Sarah had been watching me run around like a headless chicken for twenty minutes while obvious solutions were right there.
 I was just too panicked to see them.

 Made me realize most event disasters aren't because of things going wrong.
 They're because of how you react when things go wrong.